fluencyk/Stevens/README.md

-## The collection of repositories of courseworks in software engineering at Stevens Tech.
+## The collection of repositories of coursework in software engineering at Stevens Tech.
+### Announcement:
+Please do NOT copy and paste my coursework, coding in your own way instead of direct use for your coursework!
+This repo is just for helping people to code well.
+Thanks and I apologize for the inconvenience.
 ### Enrolled Courses:
 SSW-555, 567, 810, CS-501, 570.